-Short-term incentive compensation for the President and the CEO was established in their respective current employment agreements (each effective as of January 1, 2020) and is equal to 0.5% of revenue generated by the enterprise over \$79.8 million each year.
+From January 1, 2020 to December 31, 2022, short-term incentive compensation for the President and the CEO was established in their respective employment agreements as an amount equal to 0.5% of revenue generated by the enterprise over \$79.8 million each year.

-In 2021, the Compensation Committee awarded executive officers (other than the President and CEO) bonuses from a discretionary pool based on financial and stock price performance, as well as the executive's role and performance, among other factor considered relevant by the Committee.

-For 2022, the Compensation Committee established a short-term incentive plan for executive officers (other than the President and CEO) that provides for annual cash bonuses to motivate and reward achievement of Company objectives, as further described below.
+In 2021, the Compensation Committee awarded executive officers (other than the President and the CEO) bonuses from a discretionary pool based on financial and stock price performance, as well as the executive's role and performance, among other factor considered relevant by the Committee.
+In 2022, the Compensation Committee established a short-term incentive plan for executive officers (other than the President and the CEO) that provided for annual cash bonuses to motivate and reward achievement of Company objectives, as further described below (the "2022 Cash Bonus Plan").